David Walker (racing driver): Career

 Walker was given a full-time Formula One seat to drive the Lotus 72 in the 1972 season, as number two driver to Emerson Fittipaldi.
 As the season went on, however, both Walker and the team became increasingly disenchanted.
 After Lotus discovered Walker had tested a Formula Two car for another team, he was dropped from the team for the Italian GP and the Canadian GP, where he was replaced by Reine Wisell.
-However Colin Chapman said that Lotus had never really considered Walker a F1 driver, but he was actually a lot quicker than they anticipated and Walker was back for the trip to America, as No 3 for the US GP, but retired.
+However Colin Chapman said that Lotus had never really considered Walker an F1 driver, but he was actually a lot quicker than they anticipated and Walker was back for the trip to America, as No 3 for the US GP, but retired.

 In all, Emerson Fittipaldi won five races and scored 61 points, winning the championship.
 Walker managed a fifth in the non championship round in Brazil.
 At the 1972 South African Grand Prix, Walker started 19th passed ten cars and was closing on 6th placed Graham Hill it a BT33 when he ran out of fuel, which happened often in 1972.
 Lotus team Manager Peter Warr said Walker drove the Lotus 72 like a F3 car, and never adapted to the smoother approach required to finish F1 races.
 Walker never finished a Grand Prix higher than ninth place (in Spain), his best race where he had been contesting 5th place with Peter Revson, when he ran out of fuel in the last laps.
 He was promising in the opening laps at Monaco where he had F3 experience, but made mistakes in the extraordinary downpour.
 By mid season Team Lotus was totally focused on Fittipaldi taking the Championship, and Walker's 72 was of little importance, but predictably his form at Brands and in Austria suggested some improvement, while the engine lasted.
 Going into the pits early in British GP, Walker took the Lotus 72 back into the race as the leaders Ickx, Fittipaldi and Stewart came up to lap him on lap 23 Walker suddenly found form, Fittipald taking a couple of laps to get by, and when he did, Walker clung on, his 72, as tail out as Peterson would drive the car the following year, and extraordinarily under pressure and possibly hitting oil from Ickx Ferrari, Fittipaldi, slipped and Walker passed.
 The extraordinary cameo continued until an increasingly annoyed and fist waving Fittipaldi was allowed thru by Walker.
 His race effectively ended the following lap when he came up to lap backmarker Niki Lauda, the Austrian in an uncompetitive March 722.
 Lotus blamed Walker's allegedly inadequate driving technique, poor fitness and lack of mechanical sensitivity; while Walker claimed Lotus gave him inferior equipment and gave far more attention to Fittipaldi's needs than his.
 He was not retained for the 1973 season, and was replaced by Ronnie Peterson.
 David Walker remains the only driver not to score a single Formula One Championship point in the same season his teammate won the drivers' title.